-We know that living with abuse is painful and often frightening.
+We know that living with domestic violence is painful and frightening.
 Whether you decide to stay or leave an abusive situation, it is important to consider ways to increase your safety.

 While you may not have control over your abuser, there are things you can do to turn fear into safety, helplessness into strength, and isolation into hope.
 We are here to help you.

-A safety plan may help you consider ways to protect yourself, your children or family members from abuse.
+A safety plan will help you identify ways to protect yourself, your children or family members from abuse.
 Take time to develop your plan.
 Remember, your physical safety is most important.
 If you are in a life threatening situation call 911 or leave immediately.

 Please take time to download and review the safety planning document, it will help you increase your safety.